kitao/pyxel/README.md

 The width and height of the tilemap

 - `data`<br>
-The data of the tilemap (NumPy array)
+The data of the tilemap (256x256 two-dimentional list)

 - `refimg`<br>
 The image bank referenced by the tilemap